redhat-openshift-ecosystem/certification-releases/4.9/alpha/pipeline-alpha.md

 # <a id="optional-config"></a>Optional Configuration

 ## <a id="digest-pinning-config"></a>Optional Step - If using digest pinning (recommended)
 The pipeline offers functionality that will automatically replace all image tags in your Bundle with Image Digest SHAs.This allows the pipeline to ensure it is using a pinned version of all images.
-The pipeline commit the pinned version of your Bundle to your GitHub repo as a new branch.
+The pipeline commits the pinned version of your Bundle to your GitHub repo as a new branch.
 In order to do this a private key with access to GitHub needs to be added to your cluster as a secret.

 ### <a id="private-key"></a>Add private key to access GitHub repo with Operator Bundle source
 Base64 encode a private key with access to GitHub repo containing the Bundle